gregsadetsky/postal-codes/README.md

 work will be ongoing in the `card2` directory

+### card 3

+Ariel received the following question from greg on the 22nd of March 2020: *What do we owe others?*.
+Ariel has one month to produce a postcard.
+If postal mail isn't available, we will wait.

 ### rules change

-we decided to change the amount of time to answer a card from 1 week to 1 month, starting with card #3, in order to acommodate more complex processes/answers
+On feb 22nd 202 we decided to change the amount of time to answer a card from 1 week to 1 month, starting with card #3, in order to acommodate more complex processes/answers

-TODO when did this new rule come into effect?
-Somewhere after Feb 22nd 2020, but when?

 ### Corona-related change